nakabonne/sxds/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/nakabonne/sxds)

 Simple xds for data-plane in ServiceMesh.
-This enables service discovery, dynamic updates to load balancing pools and routing tables.
-This supports any data-plane that conforms to data-plane-api.
+Sxds enables service discovery, dynamic updates to load balancing pools and routing tables, and supports any data-plane that conforms to data-plane-api.
 The communication protocol with data-plane is supported only by gRPC.

-This README assumes you're familiar with the [data-plane-api](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview) already
+This README assumes you're familiar with the [data-plane-api](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview) already.

 ## Motivation
 Using an orchestration tool makes it possible to achieve Service Mesh relatively easily.